Visa is required for all non-EU foreign lecturers.

 – Proof of sufficient financial means, which in case of employment may be documented by an employment contract.
 This document will be sent to you by ISLS.

-– Information, which will allow to ascertain the intention to leave the territory of the Czech Republic/Schengen area before the expiry of visa (for example: (air plane) ticket reservation, proof of financial means, employment confirmation, proof of immovable property, proof of family or work ties etc.).
+– Information, which will allow ascertaining the intention to leave the territory of the Czech Republic/Schengen area before the expiry of visa (for example: (airplane) ticket reservation, proof of financial means, employment confirmation, proof of immovable property, proof of family or work ties, etc.).

 – Travel medical insurance

 There is a fee involved in the processing of the visa application (approx EUR 60).